 I did my undergraduate work at Bowdoin College, with a joint major in biology and environmental studies.
 I went on to Johns Hopkins University for my graduate work, with the intention of studying environmental engineering.
 However, after the first year—one year too many in a lab—I switched to studying systems analysis and economics, while retaining my interest in the environment.
 My dissertation examined the properties of environmental policy instruments in the presence of firm noncompliance.

-I currently serve as an Associate Editor of Strategic Behavior and the Environment.
 From 2005 to 2010, I served as a Co-Editor of the Journal of Environmental Economics and Management.

-I primarily teach courses in microeconomic theory and environmental and resource economics.
+I primarily taught courses in microeconomic theory and environmental and resource economics.
 In 2002, I received GW's university-wide prize for undergraduate teaching.
 Over the years, I have lived and traveled in Asia, Africa, Europe, and North and South America.